HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

   <figcaption>{{ figure_link(caption="Number of websites using service workers.") }}</figcaption>
 </figure>

 If we break this out by HTTP vs HTTPS, then this gets even more interesting.
-Even though HTTPS is a requirement for using service workers, 1,469 of the sites using them are served over HTTP.
+Even though HTTPS is a requirement for using service workers, the following table shows that 1,469 of the sites using them are served over HTTP.

 <figure>
   <table>